 Painter | $2,700–$7,700 |

-Heating, Ventilation, and Air Conditioning (HVAC) Technician | $9,000–$13,000 |
+HVAC Technician | $9,000–$13,000 |

 Factors That Impact CGL Insurance Costs

-- Hours of operation: If your business is a 24/7 gym or only open on weekdays, or if you own a bar that is open late into the night, the premium will reflect those hours of operation.
+- Hours of operation: If your business is a 24/7 gym or only open on weekdays, or if you own a bar open late into the night, the premium will reflect those hours of operation.

 - Claims history: If your business has had a loss in the last three to five years, expect to pay a higher premium cost or even encounter companies that will not offer a quote.